 Mardi Gras isn’t the only festival in New Orleans you can attend!
-Whether you’re interested in an art, cultural, food, or music event, NOLA has tons of festivals that are sure to fit what you’re looking for.
-Attend the ten-day New Orleans Jazz & Heritage Festival (or Jazz Fest), where you’ll hear all kinds of music from Afro-Caribbean and Cajun to bluegrass and rap.
-Try wines from local wineries and dig into some of the Big Easy’s best food at the New Orleans Wine & Food Experience.
-Hear empowering speeches from special guests like Former First Lady Michelle Obama and filmmaker Ava Duvernay and explore fashion and beauty exhibitions at the enormously popular Essence Festival.
-Join thousands of runners as they try to escape roller derby players dressed as bulls during the hilarious Running of the Bulls, which pays tribute to the San Fermin Festival in Pamplona, Spain.
+Whether you’re interested in art, culture, food, or music, NOLA has a festival for everyone!
+Attend the ten-day New Orleans Jazz & Heritage Festival (or Jazz Fest), where you’ll hear all kinds of music—from Afro-Caribbean and Cajun to bluegrass and rap.
+Sample reds and whites from local wineries and dig into some of the Big Easy’s best food at the New Orleans Wine & Food Experience.
+Hear empowering speeches from special guests like former First Lady Michelle Obama and Vice President Kamala Harris, or explore fashion and beauty exhibitions at the enormously popular New Orleans Essence Festival.
+Join thousands of runners as they try to escape roller derby players dressed as bulls during the hilarious San Fermin in Nueva Orleans—commonly called Running of the Bulls—which pays tribute to the San Fermin Festival in Pamplona, Spain.
 Or check out the concerts, dance parties, and the largest LGBTQ parade on the Gulf Coast at New Orleans Pride!

 Check Out the Incredible Museums

-Wondering what to do in New Orleans?
-Spend some time with NOLA’s museums, art galleries, and cultural attractions!
-Visit the National WWII Museum to see exhibits featuring stories, artifacts, photos, and reconstructed vehicles and aircraft from World War II.
-Explore the New Orleans Museum of Art (NOMA), where you’ll find art from all over the world and an unforgettable sculpture garden.
-Head to the New Orleans Jazz Museum to learn more about famous jazz musicians like Dizzy Gillespie, Louis Armstrong, and George Lewis—and even see some of their original instruments.
-Make your way to the Louisiana State Museum to check out exhibits all about life in Louisiana and the history of New Orleans.
+Need fun things to do in New Orleans?
+Spend time at NOLA museums, art galleries, and cultural attractions!
+See exhibits featuring stories, artifacts, photos, and reconstructed vehicles and aircraft from World War II at the National WWII Museum.
+Find art from all over the world and an unforgettable sculpture garden when you explore the New Orleans Museum of Art (NOMA).
+Learn more about famous jazz musicians like Dizzy Gillespie, Louis Armstrong, and George Lewis—and even see some of their original instruments at the New Orleans Jazz Museum.
+Check out exhibits about life in Louisiana and the history of New Orleans at the Louisiana State Museum.
 Or get to know more about Southern literature, artwork, music, and heritage at the Odgen Museum of Southern Art.

 Listen to Live Music Almost Anywhere

-Looking for the best live music in New Orleans?
-It’s all around you!
-Listen to jazz, blues, and funk at The Spotted Cat Music Club in Marigny.
-Catch performances featuring the famous Preservation Hall Jazz Band at Preservation Hall in the French Quarter.
-Hear live piano, honky-tonk sounds, and soul music at Le Bon Temps Roule in Uptown.
-Dig the big brass, jazz and blues, and funk bands at Maple Leaf Bar in Leonidas.
-Find everything from heavy metal and punk to Eastern European folk at hidden gem Siberia Lounge in St. Roch.
-Or stroll through neighborhoods like the French Quarter and Tremé, where you can discover some of New Orleans’ best street musicians like Doreen Ketchens, Kenny Terry, and Tuba Skinny.
+If you’re looking for the best live music in New Orleans, you don’t have to go far—it’s all around you!
+Listen to jazz, blues, and funk at The Spotted Cat Music Club.
+Catch performances in the French Quarter featuring the famous Preservation Hall Jazz Band at Preservation Hall.
+Hear live honky-tonk piano sounds and soul music at Le Bon Temps Roule in Uptown New Orleans.
+Head over to Leonidas and dig the big brass, jazz, blues, and funk bands at Maple Leaf Bar.
+Find everything from heavy metal and punk to Eastern European folk at NOLA hidden gem Siberia Lounge in St. Roch.
+Or stroll through some of the best places in New Orleans, including Frenchmen Street, Royal Street, and Jackson Square, to see live street musicians.

 Lose Yourself in NOLA Food

-Searching for the best bars in New Orleans for weekend adventures?
-Stop in at Lafitte’s Blacksmith Shop Bar in the French Quarter—one of the oldest bars in America—for frozen daiquiris and hurricanes.
-Try the House Old-Fashioned, a NOLA Irish Channel Stout, or one of more than 300 whiskeys on the shelf at Barrel Proof in Lower Garden District.
-Visit dive bar favorite Snake & Jake’s Christmas Club Lounge in East Carrollton for cheap beers, moody lighting, and friendly bar dogs.
-Hang out on the dog-friendly patio, catch the big game on TV, order some draft beers, and dig into some of the best bar food in NOLA at sports bar The Bulldog in Mid-City.
-Or enjoy drink specials and Saturday night drag shows at gay-friendly bar The Golden Lantern in the French Quarter—just remember to bring cash!
+Searching for the best bars in New Orleans?
+Head over to the French Quarter and enjoy drinks at historical Lafitte’s Blacksmith Shop Bar, one of the oldest structures used as a bar in America.
+Try the House Old-Fashioned, Toki Highball, NOLA Irish Channel Stout, or one of more than 350 whiskeys on the shelf at Lower Garden District’s Barrel Proof.
+Visit New Orleans dive bar favorite Snake and Jake’s Christmas Club Lounge in East Carrollton for moody lighting and a friendly bar dog that will take “shots” with you!
+Enjoy a night out with live music, great drinks, and snacks like Chicken Wings, Spicy Meat Pies, and Funnel Cake Fries at classic Bourbon Street bar Hideout Bar.
+Catch the big game on TV, order from dozens of rotating draft beers like A Saison Named Desire, Festbier, or Purple Haze, and dig into some of the best bar food in NOLA at sports bar The Bulldog.
+Or enjoy drink specials and Saturday night drag shows at New Orleans gay bar Golden Lantern—just remember to bring cash!

 Moving to New Orleans?
 Extra Space Storage has self storage facilities throughout the NOLA metro, so we can help your move go smoothly.
-Find a storage unit near you!
+Find cheap storage units in New Orleans!